tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 length
 : This value contains the length information in the outer-header.

+seq_num
+: As described in Section 6.2.3.3 of {{RFC5246}} this 64-bit value
+is formed by concatenating the epoch and the sequence number in the order they appear on the wire.

 cid
 : Value of the connection id.

-cid_length
-: Length of the connection id.

 # Examples